Everything You Need to Know About When and How to Water Areca Palms Indoors

 Signs You Might Be Overwatering Your Areca Palm

 Like most houseplants, Areca Palms do not like to be overwatered.
-They will respond to excessive moisture by slumping over and turning yellow.
+They will respond to excessive moisture by slumping over and turning yellow in addition to brown tips on the foliage.
 In severe cases, the roots may rot, becoming brown and mushy.

 Once root rot has set in, the plant can no longer take up any water or nutrients, and will ultimately die.
 Any signs of root rot require immediate repotting into fresh soil.
 Remove all the affected roots simultaneously to stop the problem from spreading and open up the plant’s transport systems.